intelsdi-x/snap-plugin-collector-disk/README.md

 * Load the plugin and create a task, see example in [Examples](https://github.com/intelsdi-x/snap-plugin-collector-disk/blob/master/README.md#examples).

 Configuration parameters:
-- `procfs_path` path to 'diskstats' or 'partitions' file (helpful for running plugin in Docker container)
+- `proc_path` path to 'diskstats' or 'partitions' file (helpful for running plugin in Docker container)

 ## Documentation